 Don’t be so hasty packing up your gear after the sun has set.
 Stay a little while to enjoy the blue hour!

 Exactly what is blue hour photography and how do you shoot it?
-Follow along below for our beginner’s guide on when, what and how to shoot to take advantage of this really cool period of day!
+Follow along below for our beginner’s guide on when, what, and how to shoot to take advantage of this really cool period of the day!